SimplyTil/yourls-shortener-extension/README.md

 - Optional custom keywords for your shortened URLs
 - Copy shortened URLs to clipboard with a single click

+## Planned Features:
+- QR-Code automation to generate a QR-Code in extension popup that contains the shortend URL with ability to download SVG QR Code

 ## Lastly

-Many thanks to @binfalse for the initial idea and some helpful code I had a look into and try to made my own out of it!
+Many, many thanks to [binfalse](https://github.com/binfalse) for the initial idea and the helpful code, which I've looked at and am trying to make something of my own!

 ## License
     Copyright 2025 SimplyTil

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by